Professional Bull Rider

 if the bull doesn't get riden then how much money does the owner get paid?

-Asked by kyle almost 12 years ago
+Asked by kyle about 12 years ago

 Predominantly, Bull Contractors are simply paid by the gate.
 They want to raise the best buckers, because the better they do, the more events they get invited to, and then get 3-4 times as much if they are selected for the Finals.
 As Bull Riders either do the selection or influence the selection, every "out" is a scouting day.
 Sometimes there will be bonuses, but those are special events or opportunities.